CQC home / WA-CELI

 • Apply as a team of two to four elected officials, either from the same city or from neighboring cities.

-• Teams selected for the program were announced in June.
+• Decisions on which teams have been selected for the 2025 cohort will be announced in early June.

 Questions?